 Ausenco is a recognized leader in providing environmental support to the renewable energy sector including wind energy, solar, small hydro, run-of-river developments and associated transmission projects.
 For more than two decades, our talented, dedicated and experienced impact assessment teams have supported many of Canada’s largest and most challenging projects.

 We are experienced in managing environmental reviews and have completed many joint reviews and audits of proposed and operational projects.
 Our depth of experience and multi-disciplinary approach allow us to steer projects through the complex assessment and regulatory processes – on time and on budget.

-Our team of experts are ready to help, reach out to the team to learn more.
+Our team of experts is ready to help, reach out to the team to learn more.